davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:ccdb-upload-cmd>

-The core of this solution is `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, that extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (@lst:callback-service-code).
+The core of this solution involves the `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, which extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (@lst:callback-service-code).
 Additionally, the class utilizes configurable parameters to determine whether to apply corrections, specify the CCDB URL and histogram paths and timestamps for histogram objects retrieval.

 Finally, the histograms uploaded to the CCDB look as in @fig:weights.